Meowuu7/equi-articulated-pose/README.md

 ## License

-Our code and data are released under MIT License (see LICENSE file for details).
+The majority of the code is licensed under an Apache License 2.0 (see LICENSE file for details).

 ## Reference